Latest news from The Daily Scare by Steve Cook

-“Ye horrific warming of ye planet continueth without respite to such degree that summer endureth well into September and the natural order of things becometh so displaced and awry that ye Thames no longer freezeth in winter, there now thrive vineyards in Shropshire and there be such a horror as English wine, much to the disgust of ye French.
+“Ye horrific warming of ye planet continueth without respite to such degree that summer endureth well into September and ye natural order of things becometh so displaced and awry that ye Thames no longer freezeth in winter, there now thrive vineyards in Shropshire and there be such a horror as English wine, much to ye disgust of ye French.

 “Gorio be most assuredly ye greatest expert in such matters climatic for God told him so in a dream and if God sayeth so, that be good enough for me.

-“Some say the cause of this emergencie of ye climate be ye insistence of ye peasants upon burning wood to make fires for such frivolities as keeping warm or heating their gruel.
+“Some say the cause of this emergencie of ye climate be ye insistence of ye peasants upon burning wood to make fires. the use of charcoal in bread ovens and for such frivolities as keeping warm or heating their gruel.
 How could the proliferation of such fires, not to mention candles, not warm up ye Earth?
 I mean, it standeth to reason!

-“Gorio hath I believe hit ye nail on ye head in declaring that ye warming be ye work of Beelezebub, or God, or both, who have decided to punish Man for his activitie and not being poor or humble enough . . .”
+“Gorio hath I believe hit ye nail on ye head in declaring that ye warming be ye work of Beelezebub, or God, or both, who have decided to punish Man for his activities such as baking and for not being poor or humble enough . . .”